Why Our Good Works

 We Are Nothing

-The problem is, the devil has confused us, and we don’t know who we are.
+The problem is, the devil has confused us, and we don’t know who we are–we are nothing.

-The only reason we would think we were good, is because we don’t really know of the infinite injury to God one slight sin causes to Perfect Goodness and how God is really the worker of anything good in us, not ourselves.
+The only reason anyone would think we were good is because we don’t understand the sinfulness of man or the infinite injury one slight sin causes to Perfect Goodness.

 Oh, that is from our pride.
 This prideful confusion develops when we don’t have HUMILITY or a HORROR FOR SIN.
-We just have lots of good works.
+We just have lots of good works and focus on them and not contrition for our sins.

 If we had an understanding of our nothingness, we would have a holy hatred for ourselves (our sinfulness) and know just how horribly sinful we really are and truly understand our great need for mercy.